andrewufrank/smallAcademic/data/posts/PublicationList.markdown

+---
-# Principles for a researchers home page
+title: Principles for a researchers homepage
+author: auf
+date: Jan.
+7, 2019
+keywords: homepage
+abstract: Design principles for a program to academic homepages.
+---

 A researchers homepage contains information which must be updated often; it reflects poorly on you if your homepage does not include the latest funding